 - Monthly payment

-- Security or collateral
+- Security or collateral pledged

 - Maturity date

-Example of a debt schedule
+Uses for a business debt schedule

 - Strategize payments: A debt schedule can help you see the strategic benefit of paying certain debt off early.
 You can assess which of your debts to pay off first if you have the means to fast-track any of your repayments.

 - Make borrowing decisions: Knowing whether you can afford to borrow more depends on knowing your total debt and monthly payments.
 If a potential new loan doesn’t fit into this financial picture, you’ll know right away if you should hold off until your financial picture improves.